MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 The creek crosses several jurisdictions before entering the Willamette River near Milwaukie

-The creek flows through parts of southwest Portland then enters the Willamette River near Lake Oswego
+Tryon Creek flows through parts of southwest Portland to the Willamette River near Lake Oswego

 Protecting natural resources and restoring critical ecosystems